ao/pyroid/README.md

 ### Core Features

-- **Parallel Processing**: Utilizes Rayon for efficient multithreading
+- **Simplified Architecture**: Minimal external dependencies for better maintainability
-- **Async Capabilities**: Leverages Tokio for non-blocking operations
+- **Domain-Driven Design**: Organized by functionality domains
 - **Pythonic API**: Easy to use from Python with familiar interfaces
 - **Memory Efficiency**: Optimized memory usage for large datasets
 - **Cross-Platform**: Works on Windows, macOS, and Linux